edmundgentle/light/README.md

 light
 =====

 A super lightweight lightbox plugin for images in jQuery.
-More development to follow soon, including captions and galleries.

 Usage
 -----

     $('a[rel=light]').light();

+The available options are:

+    $('a[rel=light]').light({
+        unbind:true, //whether to unbind other click events from elements prevText:'Previous, //the text on the "Previous" button nextText:'Next', //the text on the "Next" button loadText:'Loading...', //the text to display when loading keyboard:true //whether to use the keyboard inputs for next, previous and close });

 Examples
 --------